 Razer is one of the first brands that come to mind when you think of gaming computer gear.
 They hit most of the marks on this one, but fell a bit flat on some core components.
 First and foremost, it’s the most inexpensive Razer keyboard we’ve seen yet, and that could be the culprit for some of the problems.
 Razer has always been about quality, so we were a bit upset to learn that their warranty is anything but.
 There are immense stipulations that feel like you’re reading a contract you signed without really knowing what’s in it.

 It does include one of the best features that all us gamers need, but few keyboards include, and that’s spill resistance.
 We’ve all ruined a mouse or a keyboard with a toppled drink, but that’s in the past now.
 You get 16.8 million color combinations to choose from, programmable keys, and a full-sized keyboard with a numpad.
 Just note that these keys are less tactile and require more pressure to receive a response.
-For more great gaming gear check out our best racing wheels guide.
+For more great keyboards check out our best ergonomic keyboards guide.

 16.8 million color combinations